 Our standard terms of business require our Suppliers to comply with all applicable laws and include specific obligations upon our Suppliers to:

-♦ implement due diligence procedures in relation to their own suppliers to ensure there is no slavery or human trafficking in their supply chains.
+♦ implement due diligence procedures in relation to their own suppliers, subcontractors and other participants in its supply chains, to ensure there is no slavery or human trafficking in their supply chains.

 In addition to these terms, which we endeavour to incorporate in all relevant contracts, we continue to review our purchasing procedures as set out in the section below.

-Risk Assessment and Due Diligence of Supply Chains
+Risk Assessment and Management and Due Diligence Processes

-Additional due diligence may also be undertaken by way of a physical audit/inspection of the Supplier if deemed necessary to satisfy the PGA European Tour group that the Supplier is operating to the required standard.
+Additional due diligence may also be undertaken by way of a physical audit/inspection of the new Supplier if deemed necessary to satisfy the European Tour group that the Supplier is operating to the required standard.

-In 2021 we have continued regular monitoring of our supply chain including review meetings focussed on policing compliance.
+In 2022 we continued regular monitoring of our supply chain including review meetings focussed on policing compliance.

 Training and awareness raising

-Last year we included modern slavery training in our suite of compliance training sessions across all employees.
-This course will be rolled out on an annual basis and the course is provided to all new starters.
+In 2021 we included modern slavery training in our suite of compliance training sessions across all employees.
+This course is now rolled out on an annual basis and the course is provided to all new starters.

 Corporate, Social Responsibility and Sustainability review